Travel Safe, Travel Smart, Travel Solo

 Do you get anxiety when you think of traveling alone?

-The need for “Me time” comes from you neglecting “Yourself” over the years.
-You are burnt out from years and years of putting everything before you.
+The need for ‘me time’ comes from you neglecting yourself over the years.
+And years and years of putting everything before you makes you burnt out.

-The need to please everyone is called being in “your comfort zone.”
-Have to do everything for my parent, for my husband, for my children, for me friends…etc., etc. What about doing something for yourself?
+The need to please everyone has become your comfort zone.
+You think, I have to do everything for my parent, for my husband, for my children, for my friends…on and on.
+What about doing something for yourself?

-Give yourself – time and love.
-The true happiness comes from within you.
-The true love comes from within you.
-The real freedom comes from within you.
-When everything comes from within you then WHY we humans spend years chasing love, happiness, and freedom outside of us???
+True happiness comes from within you.
+True love comes from within you.
+And real freedom comes from within you.
+When everything comes from within you then WHY do we spend years chasing love, happiness and freedom outside of ourselves?

-For me, it was to find me again, when I booked my very first – solo travel, I was trying to run away from everyone and everything.
-All I wanted was to have some peace and some me time…….
+There are many reasons that people choose our solo women tours.
+For me, it was to find me again.
+When I booked my very first solo travel trip, I was trying to run away from everyone and everything.
+All I wanted was to have some peace and some me time.